We build sound Christian faith,

 [2 Corinthians 5:17]

-Now for some people that can occur instantly, as Jesus’ message just hits home with a rush.
-But with other people, like me for example, it just gradually happens as his message is slowly absorbed through finally accepting his message of love; his grace.
+Now for some people that can occur instantly, as Jesus’ message just ‘hits home with a rush’.
+But with other people, like me for example, it just gradually happens as his beautiful message is slowly absorbed.
 That is, it all relates to the way we are ‘wired’ as individuals.

-But, one way or another, we do get there, if we are only willing to engage with him in the manner he asks of us in the Bible.
+But, one way or another, we DO get there, if we are WILLING to engage with him in the manner he asks of us in the Bible.

 As explained above, I have tried to present the simple basis of Christianity in the final section of this website.
 The first article in that section is titled, “Christianity explained”.
-I am confident that open minded analysis of Christianity, through reading the Christian Bible and guidance from your chosen fellowship of faith, will lead you to recognise that Christianity is indeed very acceptable as a religion.
-The article,“Our amazing Bible” offers you brief advice on how to decipher it; to grasp its ‘big picture’.
+I am confident that open minded analysis of Christianity, through reading the Christian Bible and guidance from your ‘chosen fellowship of faith‘, will lead you to recognise that Christianity is indeed very acceptable as a religion.
+Again, the article, “Our amazing Bible” offers you brief advice on how to decipher it; to grasp its ‘big picture’.

 And that beautiful loving relationship that Jesus offers us?
 The sense of peace in itself, that it also offers, is hard to express.
 When you come to understand his message THEN you will more than likely see your life really changed for the better.
 It all just comes together …

 Honestly, this ‘freedom’, that we must earn, really can positively transform anybody’s life.

 Continue to the next article, “What does faith offer us?”.